JosephYostos/Compliance-workshop/06-Audit/assignment.md

 Audit Logs
 ===============

-Calico cloud audit logs provide security teams and auditors historical data of all changes to resources over time.
+Calico Cloud audit logs provide security, platform and DevOps teams and auditors historical data of all changes to the resources over time.

 Calico audit logs are enabled by default for the following resources: